yabetse/R_Database/README.md

 Assignment on accessing and manipulating database within *R*.
 Here is a description of files included in the repo

 * library_managment.db is an SQLite database.
-You can open the db using /SQLiteStudio/
+You can open the db using SQLiteStudio
 * library.sql  is used to create some of the tables in the database.
 These are book, librarian, user, lends_transaction and reserves_transaction tables.
 The lends_transaction and reserves_transaction tables are relationship tables with foreign key in book, librarian and user tables.
 ```sql
 CREATE TABLE book (